Book Authors Among Us: Finance Books By Bloggers

 Everyone’s A Writer: A Family of Authors?

 Here’s what I mean.
-In my family alone, I have TWO people who have written books in the last year.
-My dad is working on self-publishing a book on trivia and general facts ala Cecil Adams.
-We just received some samples from the publisher and it looks really good.
-Now, the question is — will it sell?
-We shall see.
+In my family alone, I have TWO people who have written books in recent years.
+My dad has actually self-published a book on trivia and general facts ala Cecil Adams.

 Another close family member has been circulating his “racy” novel online.
 He’s still working on how to monetize it but it’s been getting some front page action on Scribd.com.
 It’s a novel about Silicon Valley and wealth, and how money can corrupt.
 Now where better to mention this book than in our own blog about Silicon Valley and money, but unlike the book, we give the subject of money a much more positive shake.